 • Complex projects, with many stakeholders

-• Projects with an environment that changes too quickly or evolves
+• Projects where the environment is changing too quickly or is evolving

-• Projects that reveal functional needs under development
+• Projects that reveal functional requirements during development

 • Problems not discovered before testing